Potato Moussaka Recipe

-- In a big pot on medium-high heat, add the oil and add the ground meat of choice.
-Break it apart with a wooden spoon and brown the meat for 10 minutes until the water has fully evaporated and until it has colour.
+- In a big pot over medium-high heat, add the oil and the ground meat of choice.
+Let cook, using a wooden spoon to break the meat into smaller pieces, until the liquid has fully evaporated and the meat is brown, about 10 minutes.

-- Once browned, add the onions, garlic, and stir.
-Add the seasonings and stir.
+- Reduce the heat to medium-low.
+Add the onions and garlic and stir.
+Add the paprika and oregano and season with salt and pepper and stir.
 Add the tomato paste and stir.
 Add the tomato sauce and stir.
 I want you to stir in between each ingredient.

-- Add the potatoes and carrots and stir.
-Add hot water or feel free to use organic unsalted vegetable broth.
-Add enough to the level of the potatoes and meat and let it come to a slight boil.
+- Add the potatoes and carrots, if using, and stir.
+Add water or broth.
+Make sure the meat and potatoes are just covered with liquid.
+Let the contents come to a slight boil.

-- Once it’s bubbling, reduce the heat and let it simmer on medium-low heat for about 35 minutes stirring halfway through or until the potatoes are cooked.
+- Once bubbling, reduce the heat and let simmer on medium-low heat for about 35 minutes, stirring occasionally, until the potatoes are cooked.
 Be sure to taste and adjust for salt.
-Garnish with parsley, let it cool and enjoy with fresh bread.
+Garnish with parsley and enjoy with fresh bread.